apazureck/openui5vscodeTypescriptTools/client/README.md

 This extension improves the experience using UI5 with typescript.
 It is currently work in progress.

 > This extension is not officially supported by SAP or the openUi5 team.
-It is currently in an early development phase.
-[Please report issues](https://github.com/apazureck/openui5vscodeTypescriptTools/issues).
+It is currently in an early development phase, so [Please report issues](https://github.com/apazureck/openui5vscodeTypescriptTools/issues) you have.

 ## Features